Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/fi/learn-proxies.md

 On AXIASolar the `ProxyDepositBase` is {{ dot_proxy_deposit_base }} and the `ProxyDepositFactor` is
 {{ dot_proxy_deposit_factor }}.

-So what this boils down to is that the required deposit amount for one proxy on AXIASolar is equal to (in DOT):
+So what this boils down to is that the required deposit amount for one proxy on AXIASolar is equal to (in SOLAR):

 ```
 {{ dot_proxy_deposit_base }} + {{ dot_proxy_deposit_factor }} * num_proxies